 Currachs have been with us from at least the Bronze Age.
 The currach is a form of skin boat, and is one of the main traditional boats of Ireland.
 There are around 600 currachs nationwide, with 14 regional types.
+A single currach was recorded on the River Barrow in the 2016 survey.
+None was recorded in 2017, although they were used in the Shannon Estuary, and there are a number of active currach clubs in south and west Clare.
+The AK Ilen School has built a number of currachs.

 In the last three decades the use of currachs in an urban setting has been developing.
-Naomhóga Chorcaí in Cork City was formed in 1993, and the more recently formed Cumann Currach Áth Cliath operates on the Liffey at East Wall, Dublin.
-This group regularly takes part in festivals in the Grand Canal Dock, and some have rowed the entire length of the Royal Canal, the Grand Canal and down the Barrow line and Barrow River to New Ross.
-Currach racing is also a growing sport.
+Naomhóga Chorcaí in Cork City was formed in 1993, and the more recently formed Cumann Currach Áth Cliath operates on the Liffey at East Wall, Dublin.47 This group regularly takes part in festivals in the Grand Canal Dock, and some have rowed the entire length of the Royal Canal, the Grand Canal and down the Barrow line and Barrow River to New Ross.
+The West Clare Currach Club operates from a number of locations in the Shannon estuary and further up the County Clare coast.
+Currach racing is a growing sport.